Could you use an extra $1000 a month?

 One of my favorite things about blogging is you can start a blog on almost any topic that interests you – whether that’s personal finance, or house plants, or woodworking.

-I love blogging, and I think it can be a great way to earn an extra $1,000 a month (or much more).
+I love blogging, and I think it can be a great way to earn an extra $1,000 a month (or even make $10k a month or more).
 But it’s a long term game.
 You probably won’t make much (if any) money the first few years as you push out content and grow your audience.

 But as you grow, a blog can become more passive and the income potential is virtually unlimited.